nla-group/fABBA/README.md

 ## :rocket: Install
 fABBA has the following essential dependencies for its functionality:

-- cython>=0.29.4
+- cython
-- numpy>=1.22.0
+- numpy
-- scipy>1.6.0
+- scipy>1.2.1
 - requests

-To ensure successful Cython compiling, please update your NumPy to the latest version 1.22.0.
+To ensure successful Cython compiling, please update your NumPy to the latest version>= 1.22.0.

 To install the current release via PIP use:
 ```